 Highlights of this area include Lake Tarawera, where visitors can explore the lake on a boat tour or hike the Tarawera Trail.
 The region's explosive volcanic past and present is on display at interesting sites including Wai-O-Tapu Thermal Wonderland, Waimangu Volcanic Valley and Hells Gate & Wai Ora Spa.

-‘Katikat’ to the locals, this busy little town was the only planned Ulster settlement in the world, and celebrates this history with a series of colourful murals.
-The Mural Town Information Centre sells a guide to the murals ($2.50), or you can take a small-group guided tour (07-549 2977; per person $5).
+‘Katikat’ to the locals, this busy little town was the only planned Ulster settlement in the world, and it celebrates this history with a series of colourful murals.
+There are now more than 60 murals in the town, and occasional festivals mean the display is always being added to.

 Whakaari (White Island)